 Undesirable side effects caused by our product candidates or even competing products in development that utilize a common mechanism of action could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in the denial of regulatory approval by the FDA or other regulatory authorities and potential products liability claims.
-AKB-9778 is currently in Phase 2 clinical development.
 Serious adverse events deemed to be caused by our product candidates could have a material adverse effect on the development of our product candidates and our business as a whole.
-The most common drug-related adverse events to date in the clinical trial evaluating the safety and tolerability of AKB-9778 in DME have been dizziness and asymptomatic decreases in blood pressure.
+The most common drug-related adverse events to date in the clinical trials evaluating the safety and tolerability of subcutaneous AKB-9778 have been dizziness and asymptomatic decreases in blood pressure, and these adverse events may occur in future development by this route of administration.
+The most common adverse event seen in the Phase 1b clinical trial evaluating the safety and tolerability of topical ocular AKB-9778 is mild conjunctival hyperemia.
 Our understanding of the relationship between AKB-9778 and these events, as well as our understanding of adverse events in future clinical trials of other product candidates, may change as we gather more information, and additional unexpected adverse events may be observed.